SaswotLamichhane/Privion/README.md

 # Privion

-A project I wish to maintain, Works only on ubuntu based system.
+A project I wish to maintain, Works only on unix based system.

 # Required packages
 * Unix play